wesleytian/blog/content/2018/another-new-site.md

 I've been toying around with Jekyll and Bootstrap recently, and then I found Hugo.

 Hugo is a static site generator that uses Go for templating which means that you can easily separate your content and the code that builds the site.
 It's completely open-source and was actually based on Jekyll.
-Many other people agree with me on the awesomeness of Hugo: https://news.ycombinator.com/item?id=16472395&ref=codebldr
+[Many other people agree with me on the awesomeness of Hugo.](https://news.ycombinator.com/item?id=16472395&ref=codebldr)

 If you've ever wanted to create your own site that's easy to maintain and free to host, check out my next post for a great tutorial that's written for the average person in mind.